 A Final Word

-Discover more about: 1. courageous mental possibilities; 2. two-footed questions: 3. namungo fiction characters with real brain parts: 4. multiple intelligence tools that can grow your dream; 5. fun tools to awaken courage through new neuro discoveries; and, brain based tasks to unleash innovative dreams – over at my TpT site.
+Discover more about: 1. courageous mental possibilities; 2. two-footed questions: 3. namungo fictional characters with real brain parts: 4. multiple intelligence tools that can grow your dream; 5. fun tools to awaken courage through new neuro discoveries; and, brain based tasks to unleash innovative dreams – over at my TpT site.

 Specifically, see more tasks with two-footed questions to apply brain facts discussed here.
 Find additional tasks, questions and ready-to-roll resources to risk a dream just as Dr. King did.